x

 What Is Counseling?

-Why is your mental health important?
+Why is my mental health important?

 Mental health is an important part of overall health and well-being.
 Poor mental health increases the risk for long-lasting (chronic) physical conditions like heart disease, stroke, and cancer.